CEO quits as LSE tries to draw line under management row

 Rolet’s departure after 8-1/2 years in charge could trigger fresh speculation that a rival exchange such as ICE could bid for the LSE, though analysts say any mega-bourse deal would face intense scrutiny by competition authorities.

-In a statement issued by the LSE on Wednesday, Rolet said there had been a “great deal of unwelcome publicity” surrounding his departure “which has not been helpful to the company.”
+In a statement issued by the LSE, Rolet said there had been a “great deal of unwelcome publicity” surrounding his departure “which has not been helpful to the company.”

 “At the request of the board, I have agreed to step down as CEO with immediate effect.
 I will not be returning to the office of CEO or director under any circumstances,” he added.